sterding/donglab.org/projects/index.md

 ## AI multi-omics model for neurological diseases

 Fast development in LLM AI models and their application to omics (e.g. State, alphaGenome) has set the fire for the omics field.
 We have accumulated years of experiences in studying gene regulation and their roles in neurodegenerative diseases.
-Now, with the access to large-scale multi-omics data from both in-house projects (e.g. PD5D, BRAINcode) and large consortiums, we aim to build an AI multi-omics model (or refine the existing pretrained model) to predict cell-specific gene regulatory network, drug response, and/or disease association.
+Now, with the access to large-scale multi-omics data from both in-house projects (e.g. PD5D, BRAINcode) and large consortia, we aim to build an AI multi-omics model (or refine the existing pretrained model) to predict cell-specific gene regulatory network, drug response, and/or disease association.

 >**Funding: Yale Seed fund**
 ​